sharmila01/demo-app/README.md

 DemoApp

 A modern dashboard built with Next.js, Tailwind CSS, and shadcn/ui.
-It includes onboarding workflows, broker overview, AI assistant toggle, and Cypress integration tests.
+It includes onboarding workflows, broker overview, and Cypress integration tests.

 Features